 • Sohu New Momentum.
-In 2017, Sohu New Momentum will perform a self-assessment and file required supporting documents to entitle it to the first year of an income tax rate reduction from 25% to 12.5% as a Software Enterprise for 2016, and will follow the same process in 2018 to entitle it to the second year of an income tax rate reduction from 25% to 12.5% for 2017.
+In the second quarter of 2017, Sohu New Momentum completed a self-assessment and filed required supporting documents to entitle it to the first year of an income tax rate reduction from 25% to 12.5% as a Software Enterprise for 2016, and will follow the same process in 2018 to entitle it to the second year of an income tax rate reduction from 25% to 12.5% for 2017.

 • Sogou Technology.
-In 2017, Sogou Technology will perform a self-assessment and file required supporting documents for KNSE status for 2016, and will follow the same process in 2018 for KNSE status for 2017.
+In the second quarter of 2017, Sogou Technology completed a self-assessment and filed required supporting documents for KNSE status for 2016, and will follow the same process in 2018 for KNSE status for 2017.

 - AmazGame.
-In 2017, AmazGame will perform a self-assessment and file required supporting documents for KNSE status for 2016, and will follow the same process in 2018 for KNSE status for 2017. - Wuhan Baina Information.
-In 2017, Wuhan Baina Information will perform a self-assessment and file required supporting documents to entitle it to the first year of an income tax exemption as a Software Enterprise for 2016, and will follow the same process in 2018 to entitle it to the second year of an income tax exemption for 2017.
+In the second quarter of 2017, AmazGame completed a self-assessment and filed required supporting documents for KNSE status for 2016, and will follow the same process in 2018 for KNSE status for 2017. - Wuhan Baina Information.
+In the second quarter of 2017, Wuhan Baina Information completed a self-assessment and filed required supporting documents to entitle it to the first year of an income tax exemption as a Software Enterprise for 2016, and will follow the same process in 2018 to entitle it to the second year of an income tax exemption for 2017.